viam-modules/viam-camera-oak/README.md

 Similarly, make sure that `venv` and `pip3` are installed properly by making sure the subsequent commands do not produce an error.

 If you are using the registry to install the module and your robot is using an AArch64 board such as a 64-bit Raspberry Pi or a Jetson device, ignore these instructions as the module will be bundled as an Appimage, which includes Python and necessary dependencies statically.

-### Using the registry

-The recommended way to install the module is through the Viam registry.

-- Go to your robot's page on app.viam.com.
-- Click on the *Create Component* button in the Components section.
-- Search for the *oak-d* module and select it.

-This will automatically install the module to your robot.

 ### Locally installing the module